wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_depth.rst

 Input
 -----------------------------------------

-The FDE service requires in input:
+The FlDM service requires in input:

 * Historical flood extent map: Flood delineation map of the event to be analyzed.
 It can be produced with the flood extent mapping service or provided by the user.
 * Copernicus DEM GLO-30: Digital Elevation Model or HAND.